The Influence of One Strategic Agent on the Core of Stable Matchings: Results in the Full Information Model

 \subsection{Main Results}

-The main result in this section is that in the above scenario, one strategic agent is expected to dramatically affect the entire outcome of the matching.
-In particular, the expected rank for the women is polylogarithmic in $n$ compared to an expected rank of $\frac{n}{\log(n)}$ under a truthful regime.
+In this section we show that a strategic behavior of a single agent is expected to dramatically affect the entire outcome of the matching.
+In particular, the expected rank for women is polylogarithmic in $n$ compared to an expected rank of $\frac{n}{\log(n)}$ under a truthful regime.
 Similarly, with a probability that goes to $1$ as $n$ grows, the rank of almost all the women is polylogarithmic in $n$.

-Due to the proposing nature of the Gale--Shapley algorithm, any optimal strategy for a single woman $w$ outputs the same matching not only for her but to all other women as well. \begin{proposition} The process described above is equivalent to $g$ reporting in a strategically optimal way under the Gale--Shapley algorithm. \end{proposition}

-Another desired property would be that the process yields a stable matching and all women are matched. \begin{lemma} The process terminates with a stable matching where all the women are matched. \end{lemma} \begin{proof} Let $M$ be the matching resulting from the process.
-It is stable for the reported preferences.
-For any possible pair not including the strategic woman $g$, the stability for the reported preferences implies stability for the true preferences.
+Our analysis is with respect to the process described in previous section which is equivalent to the Gale--Shapley algorithm when the agents's preferences are drawn uniformly at random and woman $g$ trim her preference list at an optimal point.
+We first claim that the strategic behavior does not harm the stableness of the resulted matching. \begin{lemma} The process terminates with a stable matching where all the women are matched. \end{lemma} \begin{proof} Let $\mathcal{M}$ be the matching resulting from the process.
+Notice that $\mathcal{M}$ is stable in the reported preferences.
+For any pair who does not include the strategic woman $g$, the stability for the reported preferences implies stability for the true preferences.
 For any pair that includes $g$ and a man $b$, either $g$ rejected him and got a better match, or $g$ didn't get an offer from $b$.
-In the former case $g$ and $b$ are not a blocking pair due to $g$'s preferences, and in the latter case $g$ and $b$ not a blocking pair due to $b$'s preferences.
+In the former case, $g$ and $b$ are not a blocking pair due to $g$'s preferences, and in the latter case, $g$ and $b$ are not a blocking pair due to $b$'s preferences.
 Hence, the matching is stable.
-Since there is a matching where all agents are matched (for example, the women-optimal matching), by the lone wolf theorem (see for example \cite{mcvitie1970stable}), in any stable matching all agents are matched. \end{proof}
+Since there is a matching where all agents are matched (for example, the women-optimal matching) in any stable matching all agents are matched (see \citet{mcvitie1970stable}). \end{proof} Note that since the matching is stable, $g$'s optimal strategy is equivalent to accept only the proposal from her matching in the women-optimal matching.
+This strategy can be computed in polynomial time using the Gale--Shapley algorithm when men and women switch their roles.

-By the work in \cite{pittel1992likely}, it is known that $g$'s best stable match is w.h.p of polylogarithmic order.
-We denote the event where $g$ gets one of her top $a$ preferences by $\topG{a}$.
+When the preferences are drawn uniformly, we have that with high probability, any player's best stable match is of polylogarithmic order and the expected rank when matched to this match is $\log(n)$ (see \citet{pittel1992likely}).
+We use these results for estimating the rank of $g$'s match.

-\begin{lemma} For any function $\slowfunc(n)$ that goes to infinity and for any large enough $n$, the following inequalities hold:
+\begin{lemma} For any function $\slowfunc(n)$ that goes to infinity and any large enough $n$, we have that: